cltk/non_models_cltk/README.md

-# old_norse_models_cltk
+# CLTK models for Old Norse
-Trained taggers, tokenizers, etc. for the CLTK
+Trained taggers for the CLTK.

 ## POS tagging